NBIA04048U Conservation (Cons)

 - Practical exercises

 Supervised choice of seminar papers and questions.
 Feedback from teacher and peers (class) on oral seminar presentation and answers to seminar questions, and collective feedback from teachers and discussion of on-line assignments in the week following completion.
 Organised feedback on choice of essay topic and at workshops for essay writing.
 Feedback on essay, presentation and discussion at exam.

 - Oral examination, 20 minutes with 20 minutes preparation timeWritten assignment, 12 hours essayThe exam is individual.
 The written assignment will be a two-page essay summarizing a peer-reviewed paper related to one of the overall topics, which must be submitted no later than two weeks prior to the oral exam.

-The oral examination will be based on the written assignment, plus an associated question related to one of the overall topics.
+The oral examination will be based on the exam essay, plus an associated question related to one of the overall topics.